nickhill97/football_predictions/README.md

 ### Feature Engineering

 After collecting the fixtures information I engineered features for the machine learing algorithms to use.
 For this I have two versions of 'fixture_processing.py', that can be found [here](scripts).
+Version one was the script used to create the data for my first modelling and version two was for the second modelling notebook.
 The features I created (that were correct at the date the matches were played) were:

 - Relative score
 - League position